FrancoBrennan/FrancoBrennan/README.md

 ###

-<p align="left">🎓 Fourth-year student of Computer Engineering with a passionate focus on software development, particularly in backend.<br><br>💻 Strong skills in Java and Spring Boot, with a keen interest in creating efficient and scalable solutions for real-world problems.<br><br>🚀 Exploration enthusiast always seeking to learn new things.
-Recently delved into video game development with Unity, where I created an exciting FPS (First Person Shooter).</p>
+<p align="left">🎓 Fourth-year student of Computer Engineering with a passionate focus on software development, particularly in backend.<br><br>💻 Strong skills in Java and Spring Boot, with a keen interest in creating efficient and scalable solutions for real-world problems.<br><br>🚀 Exploration enthusiast always seeking to learn new things.</p>

 ###